jackhwl/go-lang/React_Go/Readme.md

   - Getting a movie and Genres from the database
   - Creating handlers to get moives foor public and admin
   - Displaying a movie to the pulbic on the front end
+  - Getting started with showing genres on the Add/Edit movie component